Primary school visits to Knole

 Understand the science behind conserving the fragile and historic artefacts at Knole.
 Your pupils will have an opportunity to watch a presentation explaining why light, pests and dust damage the collections and how the conservation project at Knole will help to save Knole’s unique and precious treasures for the future.
-They will also be able to make a light meter and pest trap to take back to school.
+They will also be able to make a light meter to take back to school.

 Special needs visits

-The Great Hall, Estate Office, Orangery, garden and parts of the deer park are all wheelchair-accessible.
+The Great Hall, Estate Office, Orangery, Lord Sackville's garden and parts of the deer park are all wheelchair-accessible.
 Our learning team will be delighted to organise specific activities, such as music, costume or handling sessions to suit the needs of your pupils.